 - Delinquent Account Collection Fee: 25% of the outstanding debt

 According to the Bureau of Labor Statistics, demand for computer and information systems managers is expected to increase 15% by 2022.
-Our graduates of the MS in Information Systems have gone on to make an impact at companies including:
+Our graduates in the MS in Information Systems program have gone on to start or advance their careers in consulting and information technology with private industry, government, and non-profit organizations, including: